valenovi76/Delivery-Dashboard/README.md

 The  3 cards on the header, rapresent our Key Perfomance Indicators, the corresponding target and a live feed from the data to show the current performance.

- - Selectors on the section below allow data filtering across the entire dashboard
+ - Selectors on the section below allow data filtering across the entire dashboard.
+    A sticky JS ensures the filters are fixed on the top of the screen, so that they can changed or reset while checking the graphs further down on the page.
- - A button to reset the graphs is available at the far end of this section as well as at the end of each section title.
+ - A button to reset the graphs is available at the far end of this section.
  - The graphs are structured in 3 segments:
 				Work In Progress analisys
 				RFT and CT performance (KPIs)